 To my credit, I did not spit the little morsel out, but the contorted expression on my face must have said it all.
 Luckily, my host had more or less anticipated my reaction and handed me a glass of Brennivín, popularly known as “black death.”
 The unsweetened schnapps is just about the only thing that can help kill the taste of Kæstur hákarl.

 Happily, the rest of my Icelandic home cooked meal was much less terrifying.
 Besides an array of cured meats, I was served panned fried fish, which fortunately had not been aged for flavor.

 After dinner, Teddy took me out for a walk in the countryside.
 The weather had vastly improved since my boat trip, and the stars shined brightly.
-Darkness may be a fact of life during island’s winter months, but it doesn’t seem to hinder Icelanders who seem to share a special bond with the harsh nature of this Island.
+Darkness may be a fact of life during island’s winter months, but it doesn’t appear to hinder Icelanders who seem to share a special bond with the harsh nature of this island.

 Above me danced the northern lights, white streaks that played against the black sky.
 Iceland, I thought, a land of white and black, one horrible extreme to another.
 I casually raised my camera and took a picture, expecting to see nothing more than a white band against a background of black on the LCD screen.
 But the photo I had taken was not what I had just witnessed with my own eyes.
 Instead, it was full of colors.
 From the green of the aurora borealis to the red hue of the city lights and the deep purple reflected from the snow, the camera had brought the imperceptible out.

 Iceland in winter is a dark place, a cold place, a harsh place.
 It certainly is not an easy place to travel.
 But it is also a magical place.
-And if you close your eyes you just might see the color through the blackness.
+And if you look close enough you just might see the color through the blackness.